Voted “Best Diner” on the Central Coast!

 The Oceano Railroad Company unfortunately closed within a few months of operation and before it became the Rock & Roll Diner it went through several owners that opened and closed within a short period of time.

 Myself and another gentleman started the Rock & Roll Diner in January of 1998 but within the first few months he sold to me and left me to run the establishment you still experience today.
-The diner was started with a very simple menu of mainly burgers and BBQ entrees but some people found our of my Greek heritage and kept asking for more and more Greek food.
+The diner was started with a very simple menu of mainly burgers and BBQ entrees but some people discovered my Greek heritage and kept asking for more and more Greek food.
 Most of the Greek recipes came out of my Mama Vera's kitchen but the rest are recipes from my UNLV Hotel Management/ Culinary School studies.
 Some of them from research and some of them are creations of my great kitchen staff that have been working with me from almost the beginning.
 We also serve some of the best milkshakes you would ever savor, make some amazing cocktails, and play some of the best music that was ever created.
 So sit back and enjoy the train ride back to the 50's with all the different flavors we have to offer.
 Thank you for your patronage, please follow us on Facebook to see all of our event announcements like customer appreciation parties, and other promotions....or just to say "Hello" and give us your input......ALL ABOARD!!by Marios P

 P.S.
 In July of 2012 we opened our second location inside the Pismo Coast Village.
 (The Pismo Coast Village Grill).
 The menu is similar to what we serve here @ the Rock & Roll Diner.
 Please stop by and say Hi!